SAP-samples/btp-terraform-samples/released/discovery_center/mission_4172/README.md

 ## Overview

-This sample shows how to create a landscape for the Discovery Center Mission "Build Events-to-Business Actions Apps with SAP BTP and MS Azure/AWS"
+This sample shows how to create a landscape for the Discovery Center Mission - [Build Events-to-Business Actions Apps with SAP BTP and MS Azure/AWS](https://discovery-center.cloud.sap/missiondetail/4172/)

 ## Content of setup